cossio/RestrictedBoltzmannMachines.jl/docs/src/index.md

 <https://github.com/cossio/RestrictedBoltzmannMachines.jl>

 This package doesn't export any symbols.
-I recommended to import it like this:
+It can be imported like this:

 ```julia
 import RestrictedBoltzmannMachines as RBMs